 Before you can create a care package, you need shipping supplies.
 The United States Postal Service (USPS) offers a free “Military Care Kit” with the necessary supplies for sending packages overseas, including boxes, packing tape and customs forms.
 Visit the USPS website to get your free kit, which will be shipped to you and arrive at your doorstep within 5 to 7 business days.
 Click here for details, and if you have any questions about what you can and can’t ship overseas, visit the USPS website.

 What better way to send a little piece of home than to send pictures from home.
 Take pictures of the kids, the pets, the house, friends, anything you think your service member is missing.

 How should you send them?
 You can send them the old-fashioned way by simply mailing prints of the pictures.
 If you plan to include a large number of photos, load them onto a USB flash drive.
-Join a photo-sharing site like Snapfish or Shutterfly and make a calendar.
+Join a photo-sharing site like Snapfish or Shutterfly and make albums, calendars and other gifts.
 Or you can load images on a digital picture frame so they can be easily displayed and viewed like a slideshow.

 3. Bake goodies.